AbhijitManepatil/Face-Detection/Face Detection.md

         'mouth_right': (331, 46)}}]

-> Box: will gives the values of pixels.
+> Box: will gives the values of pixels

 > Confidance is about the score of face detection.